Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/musgrave.rst

 Often used for
-   Organic materials, but it's very flexible.
+   Organic materials, but it is very flexible.
 You can do nearly everything with it.
 Result(s)
    Intensity